Implementing Real-Time Notifications with Laravel: A Complete Guide

 Testing Real-Time Notifications

-Testing WebSocket functionality requires a different approach than standard HTTP tests.
-Here's how I test notifications:
+Testing WebSocket functionality takes a different approach than standard HTTP tests.
+Here's what I do:

 <?php